If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 Tip #4: Know Your Goal

 Why do you want to transition to a career in nursing?
-Another tip for surviving a distance ABSN program is to know your goal.
+Another tip for surviving an online ABSN program is to know your goal.
 You can restore your enthusiasm and determination in trying times by remembering your motivation for becoming a nurse.

 Many second-career nurses share similar goals.
 Let’s explore some of the most common reasons for transitioning to nursing.